Jobi060704/Predicting-Diamond-Prices-RMIT/README.md

 # math_files branch of lost data
-These contain files for math phase 1 &amp; 2 on Eddie's computer
+These contain files for math phase 1 &amp; 2

 ## Before commiting